 The District adopted a formal Reserve Policy in fiscal year 2023-24.
 The policy intends to provide for sound financial planning and decision making by establishing appropriate levels of operating and capital reserves and providing for funds in case of emergencies and extraordinary expenditures.
-Minimum Fund Balance which consist of Unassigned Fund Balance and Committed Fund Balance are to be established at thirty five percent (35%) of budgeted revenues plus four (4) months of annual operating expense.
-The District has met the minimum reserve requirement per the policy as of September 30, 2024.
+Minimum Reserves which consist of Unassigned and Committed are to be established at thirty five percent (35%) of budgeted revenues plus four (4) months of annual operating expense.
+The District did not meet the minimum cash reserves in fiscal year 2023-24.
+Per the policy the District has three years to create a plan to meet the minimum reserve target.